The links below correspond to screens in the software.

 New spouse income will flow only to the tax report, and then only if the filing status is "joint with new spouse."

-If any income is nontaxable, place an X in the box labeled “non-tax”?
-Certain forms of income, such as public assistance, child support, and workers compensation, that are generally not taxable, are already marked.
+If any income is nontaxable, place an "X" in the box labeled "non-tax"?
+Certain forms of income, such as public assistance, child support, and workers compensation, that are generally not taxable, are already marked with an "X."

-Click [fn] to enter a footnote for the income.
+Click the button for a footnote to enter a footnote for the income.
 The footnote will appear on the Budget Report and the financial affidavit.

-If you know the annual or weekly amount, but “monthly” is listed, just click the small box that appears in the field where your cursor is.
+If you know the annual or weekly amount, but "monthly" is listed, just click the small calculator icon that appears in the field where your cursor is.

 A pop-up will appear, which allow you to enter the number annually, or weekly, or for any time period.

-You will also be able to specify an entry such as “Unknown,” or “To be determined” for the entry.
+If you wish to specify an entry such as "Unknown," or "To be determined" for the entry, click the "[#]" button that appears in the field where your cursor is resting.

 This section allows you to enter income from assets to be counted for child support (and the financial affidavit, Budget Report, What If Analysis, etc.).

-To create the asset, click the link to add the asset.
+To create the asset, click the button to add the asset.

 Enter the asset's value (which is used elsewhere, but not for the child support calculation), and the income from the asset.